 - In the bowl of a stand mixer, combine the egg whites, sugar and salt; place over the simmering water; and stir with a rubber spatula until the mixture is hot and all of the sugar has dissolved, about 5 minutes.

-- Remove the bowl form the heat and place onto the stand mixer fitted with the whisk attachment, then beat on high speed until very thick and glossy and stiff peaks form, about 5 minutes.
+- Remove the bowl from the heat and place onto the stand mixer fitted with the whisk attachment, then beat on high speed until very thick and glossy and stiff peaks form, about 5 minutes.
 If the meringue is not stiff enough, your spikes will slouch and lose the drama.
 Add the vanilla and mix well.
 Use immediately.

 - Take a blob—yes, a blob—of the reserved meringue between your fingers and press it against the meringue on the cake.
 Pull the blob away from the cake, it will break off in a wispy curl.
 The thicker the blob you lay down as a foundation on the cake, the bigger the curls will be.
 It may take a few times to get the hang of it, but then you’ll be off and running.
 Plus, it’s fun.